 Author contributions

 PH designed and led the project.
-PH, SL, EN, VT, HM, NT, CS, SC, BF and HC .measured tree architecture and functional traits.
+PH, SL, EN, VT, HM, NT, CS, SC, BF and HC measured tree architecture and functional traits.
 BF and VT described soils characteristics.
 SL, PH and GL performed data analysis.
 SL wrote the manuscript with contributions from PH and NT.
 All authors contributed critically to the drafts and gave final approval for publication.

 ABSTRACT

-1. Environment-driven interspecific functional variability has been convincingly described across Amazon lowland tree species.
-However, functional variability has rarely been addressed at the intraspecific level, especially through one key environmental driver such as soil composition.
-In this study, we assess whether patterns of soil-dependent interspecific variability are retained at the intraspecific level.
+1. Trait-environment relationships have been described at the community level across tree species.
+However, whether interspecific trait-environment relationships are maintained at the intraspecific level is yet unknown.

-2. We examined phenotypic variability for 16 functional leaf (dimensions, nutrient, chlorophyll) and wood traits (density) across two soil types, Ferralitic Soil (FS) vs. White Sands (WS), and on two sites for 70 adult trees of Cecropia obtusa Trécul (Urticaceae) in French Guiana.
+2. We examined phenotypic variability for 16 functional leaf (dimensions, nutrient, chlorophyll) and wood traits (density) across two soil types, Ferralitic Soil (FS) vs. White Sands (WS), on two sites for 70 adult trees of Cecropia obtusa Trécul (Urticaceae) in French Guiana.
 Cecropia is a widespread pioneer Neotropical genus that generally dominates forest early successional stages.
-We also examined the architectural development through a temporal-scaled retrospective analysis and lifespan-level growth trajectories, in order to evaluate the role of soil phenotypic variability.
-Cecropia’s unique features, such as simple architecture and growth markers allowed us detailed description of temporal-scaled retrospective analysis of development.
+To understand how soil types impact resource-use through the processes of growth and branching, we examined the architectural development with a retrospective analysis of growth trajectories.

-3. Functional trait responses to soil types were weak, as only two traits, namely petiole length and leaf area, exhibited significant differences between the two soil types.
-Soil effects were stronger on growth trajectories and tree architectural development, with WS trees having the slower growth trajectories -mediated through smaller internode length-, smaller trunk heights and diameters for a given age, and less numerous branches.
+3. Functional trait responses to soil types were weak, as only two traits -leaf residual water content and K content- showed significant differences across soil types.
+Soil effects were stronger on growth trajectories and tree architectural development, with WS trees having the slower growth trajectories -mediated through smaller internode length-, smaller trunk heights and diameters for a given age, and less numerous branches across their lifespan.

-4. Soil-related functional traits did not mirror the divergence usually found at the interspecific level.
-By integrating a dynamic approach based on retrospective analysis of architectural development to the functional approach to understand tree ecology, here, we demonstrate how an improved understanding of environmental effects on tree phenotypic variance can be captured.
+4. The analysis of growth trajectories based on architectural analysis improved our ability to detect the effects of soil types compared to measured functional traits.
+Intraspecific variability is higher for growth trajectories than functional traits for C. obtusa, revealing the higher sensitivity of the architectural approach in comparison to the functional approach in the case of C. obtusa.
+Soil-related response of Cecropia functional traits is not homologous to the community-level environmental filtering, suggesting that the effects of the acting ecological processes are different between the two levels.

 Key words: architecture, Cecropia obtusa, ferralitic/white-sand soils, functional traits, growth trajectory, intraspecific variability